Jeraldy/JeddyJs/README.md

-### JeddyJS
+### Jeddy
-We make it fun and enjoyable to build web UIs using pure javascript(No HTML Tags).
+We make it fun and enjoyable to create Web UIs using pure javascript(No HTML Tags).
 It is now easy to write clean, reusable and maintainable code with Jeddy.

 ### Quick start